vikashk1/node/doc/api/assert.md

 > Stability: 2 - Stable

-The `assert` module provides a simple set of assertion tests that can be used to test invariants.
+The `assert` module provides a set of assertion functions for verifying invariants.
+The module provides a recommended [`strict` mode][] and a more lenient legacy mode.

-A `strict` and a `legacy` mode exist, while it is recommended to only use [`strict mode`][].

-For more information about the used equality comparisons see [MDN's guide on equality comparisons and sameness][mdn-equality-guide].

 ## Class: assert.AssertionError